nzaghini/graphql-server-addc-2018/README.md

 ## Environment setup 💻
 It is not strictly required that you setup your machine to run a GraphQL server as an hosted service will be used during the course.

-If you wish to run the GraphQL instance on your machine simply check out this project and run `npm install`.
+If you wish to run the GraphQL instance on your machine simply check out this project and run `yarn install`.

 ### Run the GraphQL Server 📊

-Once the dependencies are properly installed just run `npm start` in the root folder.
+Once the dependencies are properly installed just run `yarn start` in the root folder.
 This will run a node server with monitor capabilities so that any changes to the source code are immediately available without the need to restart the server.

 Most likely your local GraphQL server will be available at http://localhost:3000/graphql while the GraphiQL interface at http://localhost:3000/graphiql.

+### Testing

+To run the tests just issue the command `yarn test`.
+To read about the testing strategy refer to [Effective Testing a GraphQL Server with Jest and Apollo.](https://medium.com/@nzaghini/properly-test-a-graphql-server-d178241464e7)

 ## Repository Evolution 🤤
 This repository won't stale at the Workshop date.
 It will continue growing with extra features over time as a best practice example project of GraphQL.
 Future development will include: